top of page

 Eight Immortal Flavors

-Johnny Kan (1906 - 1972) was the first pioneer to promote authentic, Cantonese haute cuisine, both in San Francisco's Chinatown and throughout America-at-large.
+Johnny Kan (1906 - 1972) was one of the early pioneers to promote authentic, Cantonese haute cuisine, both in San Francisco's Chinatown and throughout America-at-large.
 Kan's lifelong campaign to extricate chop suey from Chinese cuisine and initiate American palates to refined, high-end Cantonese gastronomy is well-documented in San Francisco's annals.

 Through the décor and the dining rituals of his establishments, Kan also crafted a visual, experiential, and taste aesthetic that was a significant departure from the plate-slamming, indifferent post-World War II chop suey joints of his day.
 Kan was rightfully Chinatown's first and inimitable culinary ambassador.